-Being very near to the end of the trip, I started to get a little depressed for obvious reasons.
-Bali is an unforgettable trip and I’ll make sure I do this trip once again.
+Being very near to the end of the trip to Bali, I started to get a little depressed for obvious reasons.
+Bali was an unforgettable trip and I’ll make sure I do this trip once again.

 Anyway, the day started with the routine breakfast in the villa followed by some time spent on the Seminyak beach.
 Our friend cum driver Wayan was supposed to pick us up from the villa and we planned to go to Tanah Lot which is located in a village called “Beraban” in Bali.
 We heard some good reviews about the temple so we went ahead with the same.

 It was too windy yet pleasant at the beach and we had an overall good time.
 We rushed back to our villa later to get ready for the rest of the day.
 There is one thing about me, I pick my outfits very carefully as I prefer comfort over fashion.
 So, it depends where I’m heading to, and that decides what I’m choosing to wear.
 As we were heading to a village I’ve never known in the past and that too a temple, so, I opted to wear something light obviously basis the temperature and it should be minimum my knee length.
 I took a lot of light stuff from H&M as I wasn’t completely sure about the temperature in any of these places.
 I did my research prior but that’s never enough if you haven’t visited the place ever in your life.

 Our Villa’s reception “While waiting for Wayan” 😉